erikpost/udm-iptv/README.md

 ## Configuring Helper Tool

 Next, we will use the udm-iptv package to get IPTV working on your LAN.
-This package uses [igmpproxy](https://github.com/pali/igmpproxy) to route multicast IPTV traffic between WAN and LAN.
+This package uses [improxy](https://github.com/haibbo/improxy), which comes default with Unifi OS since version 3.1.15 (for Dream Machines) or version 3.2.5 (for Express), to route multicast IPTV traffic between WAN and LAN.

 ### Installation
 SSH into your machine and execute the commands below in UniFi OS (not in UbiOS).